catseye/Fountain/README.md

     The key here is that we must also be able to parse what we've pseudo-randomly generated.
 But, another major consideration is that we don't _really_ want to thread this state through explicitly.
 We'd like it to be a bit tidier than that.
+Actually, this is a significant design space unto itself (e.g. can we use alternation to perform random choice without compromising efficiency?) so it probably deserves an writeup in the design document.
 *   Write the "kennel story" generator in Fountain.
 Show that it can parse the same story it generated, in a reasonable time, even up to 50,000 words.